Childhood Sex Abuse Lawyers – Rochester, NY

 You are not alone!

-The Rochester, NY, attorneys at Martin, Harding & Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
+The Rochester, NY, attorneys at Harding Mazzotti, LLP, are understanding and knowledgeable about childhood sexual abuse law and we are dedicated to bringing justice to attackers and the institutions that allowed and protected abusers to harm you.
 Contact us today to learn more!